Find Affordable College Courses

 Check out the biology master's degree programs at these schools if you want to attend one of the most popular in Texas.

 Our 2023 rankings named University of North Texas Health Science Center the most popular school in Texas for general biology students working on their master’s degree.
-Located in the large city of Fort Worth, UNT Health Science Center is a public college with a small student population.
+Located in the city of Fort Worth, UNT Health Science Center is a public school with a small student population.

 Of the 258 students majoring in biology at UNT Health Science Center, 44% are male and 56% are female.

-Read full report on General Biology at University of North Texas Health Science Center
+Full General Biology at University of North Texas Health Science Center Report

-Out of the 37 schools in Texas that were part of this year’s ranking, Texas A&M University - College Station landed the # 2 spot on the list.
-Texas A&M College Station is a fairly large public school located in the medium-sized city of College Station.
+The in-demand master’s degree programs at Texas A&M University - College Station helped the school earn the #2 place on this year’s ranking of the most popular general biology schools in Texas.
+Texas A&M College Station is a fairly large public school located in the midsize city of College Station.

 Women make up 58% of the biology majors at the school.